benmutezo/benmutezo/README.md

 <h2>About me</h2>

 My name is Barnard Mutezo or "Ben" for short.
-I'm a passionate "Intelligent systems" student based in Oslo, Norway.
+Currently i am in my final year for a degree in Intelligent systems.
 My passion is tinkering with embedded devices while writing C/C++ code!

 <h2>Tech Stack</h2>